unviva/unviva/next-gen-software-development.md

 # Isolation
-Code changes doesn't affect existing code.
+Code changes doesn't affect the code not being worked on.
 When a component proven to be working, it works forever.
 Unless the component itself modified.

 # Story Mode